If you’re looking to find out everything there is to know about this particular supplement, then you’re in the right place.

 Let’s now take a closer look at the actual ingredients that have made it into the Conquest HD formula.

-• D-Aspartic Acid – This is one of our favorite ingredients for a testosterone booster.
-D-Aspartic Acid has been shown in studies to help raise testosterone levels in men, and sometimes within just a matter of days.
+• D-Aspartic Acid – This is one of our favorite ingredients for a supplement like this.
+D-Aspartic Acid is usually found in the top products in this category, so we were pleased to find it in Conquest HD.
 It’s also good to see that 1st Phorm have used a good dose here, with 3.1g included in each serving of Conquest HD.

-• Agmatine Sulfate – This isn’t a very common testosterone booster ingredient.
+• Agmatine Sulfate – This isn’t a very common ingredient.
 Agmatine is derived from L-Arginine, which is used in some pre workout supplements.
-It’s believed that supplementing with Agmatine could help to reduce pain and help with depression.
+It’s believed that supplementing with Agmatine could help with certain things.
 1st Phorm say that they’ve used it in Conquest HD because it’s a “powerful nootropic compound”.

-• Fenugreek – This is another good ingredient for a testosterone booster supplement.
+• Fenugreek – This is another good ingredient for a supplement in this category.
 It’s an extract which comes from the seeds of Fenugreek, which is a common spice used in curries.
-Fenugreek is a rich source of essential minerals such as Magnesium and Zinc.
-As well as this, Fenugreek is known for its apparent ability to enhance libido.
-One human study has also shown that Fenugreek could increase testosterone.
+Fenugreek is a rich source of some essential minerals.
+As well as this, Fenugreek is known for some other potential benefits.
+It’s a good inclusion and we were pleased to see it used in the formula.

-• Rosemary Extract – This is not a very common ingredient for testosterone boosters – or any supplements for that matter.
-It is believed that it could help with things such as memory and concentration.
+• Rosemary Extract – This is not a very common ingredient for this type of product – or any supplements for that matter.
+It is believed that it could help with certain things.
 However, we certainly don’t rate it as one of the best ingredients for a supplement of this type.
-We feel that 1st Phorm could have used a more proven ingredient in its place here.
+We feel that 1st Phorm could have used a more popular ingredient in its place here.

 The Conquest HD formula certainly has some pretty good ingredients in it.
-We would say that the solid dose of Fenugreek and D-Aspartic Acid makes for a building block of a solid testosterone booster.
+We would say that the solid doses of Fenugreek and D-Aspartic Acid makes for a building block of a solid product.

-That being said, there are some other ingredients that 1st Phorm could have used to make this product even better.
+That being said, there are some other ingredients that 1st Phorm could have used to make this product even better, in our opinion.